DeniseTumiotto/SphericalPendulum-Secondment/README.md

 # Contractivity on Riemaniann Manifold - A test case
 ## Project collaboration MLU - NTNU
 ### Theory
-The theoretical background for the study can be found in [Note](https://www.overleaf.com/)
+The theoretical background for the study can be found in the [paper](https://www.aimsciences.org//article/doi/10.3934/jcd.2024002)
->Article not yet available!

 ### Code